cert-ee/cuckoo3/.github/ISSUE_TEMPLATE/feature_request.md

 _Propose a clear and concise description of what you want to happen._

 * _Describe alternatives you've considered_
-* _Describe a﻿ clear and concise description of any alternative solutions or features you've considered._
+* _Describe a clear and concise description of any alternative solutions or features you've considered._

 ## Additional context
 **Additional context**